 Criterion 2.2.
 The Organization shall promote gender equality in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities. (new)

-Indicator 2.2.1 Systems are implemented that promote gender equality and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities.
-Verifiers:
+Indicator 2.2.1 Z Documented systems are implemented that promote gender equality\ and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement\ and management activities.